pallaviborwake/java-challenge/README.md

   #### What I would have done if I had more time
 - Would have configured role based spring security with database and created one more Endpoint for user registration
-- Addition to implemented role base access would have implement more in detail Example:only logged in user able to update own data etc
+- Addition to implemented role base access would have implement more in detail.
+For Example:only logged in user able to update own data etc
 - Would have Implement logging using spring AOP
 - Would have implement spring actuator for checking health and monitoring
 - Would have modify the code to pass code quality as per sonar standred
-- Would have implement testcase for other class aprat from Controller and Service class
+- Would have implement testcase for other class apart from Controller and Service class

-  #### How to access Apis
+  ### How to access Apis
   #### Step 1:Login
   - For Login has two role
     >>1)Role    :ADMIN / USER